buildwithgrove/docs/docs/guides/getting-started/quickstart.md

 - Copy the endpoint URL into your app.

 ### Step 5: Make Your First Call 🚀
-That’s it—you’re live.
+That’s it—**you’re live**.
 Your app is now powered by Grove’s decentralized infrastructure.

 👉 Next stop: Explore the [Grove API](../../grove-api/overview/grove-api) for advanced queries and integration patterns.